-The directory shows 10 cards at a time, you can use the drop-down selector to filter for a specific category (use the scroll bar for smoother scrolling), or search for a category.
+This is a static, legacy directory shows 10 cards at a time, but will not be updated beyond September 2020.
+You can use the drop-down selector to filter for a specific category (use the scroll bar for smoother scrolling), or search for a category.

 Pink TherapyPink Therapy